 Low calorie, low fat, and low protein diets may not provide enough nutrients to support the immune systems of people with ankylosing spondylitis.

 Making certain dietary changes may improve the symptoms of these conditions.
-For example, research into ankylosing spondylitis and Crohn’s disease suggests that eating less starch can have a beneficial effect on the symptoms of both, especially alongside medical therapies.
+For example, research into ankylosing spondylitis and Crohn’s disease suggests that eating less starch can

 Other recommendations for people with IBD include: